Occupational Health and Safety

 Moreover, OR has implemented the e-MoC system, which stands for Management of Change.
 This system is designed to systematically manage internal changes within the petroleum terminal operational unit.
 It ensures that the level of risk is within acceptable criteria and can be effectively managed.

-Regarding to the Occupational Health and Safety (OHS) management for suppliers and contractors, OR has integrated ESG which include OHS criteria in procurement and contractual requirements to ensure the effectiveness of OHS practices and reduce OHS risk from suppliers and contractors works.
-Please see details in ‘Supply Chain Management‘ website
+Regarding to the Occupational Health and Safety (OHS) management for suppliers and contractors, OR has integrated ESG which includes OHS criteria in procurement and contractual requirements to ensure the effectiveness of OHS practices and reduce OHS risk from suppliers and contractors works.
+Please see details in ‘Supply Chain Management

 Risk and Hazard Assessments

 OR conducts occupational health and safety risk assessments for employees, suppliers, and contractors, as well as those who enter OR’s premises by considering both internal and external issues, as well as requirements of stakeholders.
 This assessment is mandated at least once a year for all facilities.
-In case of process changes, OR reviews operational procedures and related risks.
+In case of process changes, OR reviews operational procedures and related risks, and conducts occupational health and safety risk assessments for new operations or projects as part of the due diligence process.
 The Sustainability, Quality, Safety, Health and Environment Department has established procedures for safety risk assessments and safety risk management, as follows:

 Procedures of Safety Risk Assessment and Safety Risk Management